NikDevx/NikDevx/README.md

 > about me

-📈 I’m developing a Web-Application for CPA, plug-ins and apps for homebridge!
+📈 I’m developing a Web-Application for CPA, plug-ins and apps for homebridge!<br>
+        Python developer with real experience in problem solving and database work.
+Working experience 2+ years.

 ✍🏼  I’m currently working on Web-Application for statistics, analytics, push notifications services and automations mailing for advertising services.
         All my projects are based on a marketing strategy, analytics, statistics and automatic mailings depending on the preferences of the audience.